 2. You don't want to file a personal auto insurance claim

-If you get into an accident in a rental vehicle and file an insurance claim with your personal car insurance policy, you’ll probably see your insurance rates go up at your next renewal.
+In the off chance you get into an accident in a rental vehicle and file an insurance claim with your personal car insurance policy, you'll probably see your insurance rates go up at your next renewal.
+If you're concerned about this, don't use your personal insurance to cover your time in the rental car.

 3. You're renting a vehicle for business